RHReynolds/RNAseqProcessing/quantification/quantification.md

     - genome fasta
     - transcriptome fasta
     - annotation file (GTF)
 - A decoy-aware transcriptome is recomended for selective alignment in Salmon from release 0.13.0 onwards.
-When a sequenced fragment originates from an unannotated genomic locus bearing sequence-similarity to an annotated transcript, it can be falsely mapped to the annotated transcript since the relevant genomic sequence is not available to the method.
-Using of MashMap, such sequence-similar decoy regions can be identified and extracted from the genome.
+- *Why do we need a decoy-aware transcriptome?* When a sequenced fragment originates from an unannotated genomic locus bearing sequence-similarity to an annotated transcript, it can be falsely mapped to the annotated transcript since the relevant genomic sequence is not available to the method.
+Using MashMap, such sequence-similar decoy regions can be identified and extracted from the genome.
 The normal Salmon index is then augmented with these decoy sequences, which are handled in a special manner during mapping and alignment scoring, leading to a reduction in false mappings of such a nature.
 - Note: check directory, `/tools/salmon/salmonReferences/`, to see whether a salmon index has already been created.
+- If not, example code is provided in the next section.

 ### Example of creating a salmon index